#13 Stage One Is Done

 But this arrogance extended beyond myself.
 It showed up in my inward impatience toward those who might be limping, walking too slowly or complaining about their health.
 I often struggled to make eye contact or personal connection with someone obviously suffering or infirmed in some way.

 I realize now their situation touched my deep fear.
-If I could’t face the possibility of disease or physical suffering in me, I could hardly accept it in others.
+If I couldn’t face the possibility of disease or physical suffering in me, I could hardly accept it in others.

 Sure, I could listen to those who shared their health situation and try to sympathize with them.
 But, I never really understood it.
 I could not get into their moccasins.
 It was easier to run from it or avoid it.